- 6 plum tomatoes, seeded and chopped

 - For salsa, in a small bowl, combine the tomatoes, mushrooms, parsley, shallot, 1 teaspoon garlic, 3 teaspoons oil, lime juice, salt and pepper; set aside.

 - Sprinkle steaks with lemon-pepper.
-In a large skillet, cook steaks in remaining oil for 4-5 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+In a large skillet, cook steaks in remaining oil for 4-5 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
 Remove and keep warm.

 - Combine the vinegar, broth and remaining garlic; add to pan, stirring to loosen browned bits.
 Cook until liquid is reduced by half, about 2-3 minutes.
 Stir in butter.